 That sounds terrifyingly high—but consider that this employee retention metric from the Bureau of Labor Statistics includes all industries throughout the country and is not adjusted for seasonal employees.
 However, if your organization’s turnover is at, or near, these levels, you may have some work to do.

-5. 49% of executives saw higher turnover in their organizations post-pandemic (SHRM)
+5. Retail trade saw higher turnover in their organizations by the end of 2022 (BLS)

 With turnover much higher than normal, it can be a struggle to hire and keep great employees.
 Companies have to work to engage employees and provide them with the benefits they seek, like flexibility in their work location and schedule.
 It’s also important for companies to recognize the limits of employees.
 Too much pressure and work, combined with not enough hours in the day, leaves employees feeling unsatisfied and dejected.